-- The MaineDOT Training Center in Fairfield provides a 4-hour Erosion and Sedimentation training session for Maintenance workers.
-A Surface Water Quality Unit, Environmental Senior Technician is the instructor.
-A test is given at the end of these training sessions; employees are expected to be able to correctly describe sources of stormwater pollution, proper maintenance of BMPs, and why they're important. - This training was provided remotely on December 4, 2020 and March 4, 2021; of the 133 statewide attendees, 49 employees work on projects in MS4 Urbanized Areas.
+On October 4, 2019 MaineDOT employees attended a 4-hour Erosion and Sedimentation Control training session at the MaineDOT Training Center in Fairfield; of the 31 attendees, 7 employees work on projects in MS4 Urbanized Areas.
+A test is given at the end of these training sessions; employees are expected to be able to correctly describe sources of stormwater pollution, proper maintenance of BMPs, and why they're important.